Jo-Zh/lba-r/README.md

 ## To run this project in developing:

-In the project directory, you can run:
+In the project home directory, you can run:

 ### `npm start`